-Positions are available at each location and participating students will be able to focus on daily community development, sharpening their understanding of the complexity of social issues.
+In 2022, positions are only available at Gettysburg and Tucson.
+At each location, participating students will be able to focus on daily community development, sharpening their understanding of the complexity of social issues.
 By placing students in domestic and international contexts, the program offers rich opportunities for learning and action, from communities and each other.

 All locations aim to provide a wide variety of opportunities for Fellows, participating in and implementing projects which assert cooperative solutions, reflecting local values and making use of appropriate technologies and ideas.